-Existing Central Business District.
-The Planning Commission also made a variety of recommendations regarding allowing and prohibiting a variety of specific uses in specific zoning districts.
-20 May 29, 2018 City Council - Circulation, Street Scape and Stormwater After much discussion, the Council directed staff as follows: Use Alternative 1, the Road Diet, with a slight modification by extending Laurel to the west and connecting the end of Redwood and Laurel Street with a regular road rather than an alley.
-The Council would prefer to reuse existing streets rather than force a grid street system on the south portion of the site.
-Council approves the street and bicycle policies as presented.
-Regarding Pedestrian Circulation policies, a dialogue about pedestrian enhancements on Redwood Avenue extension will occur as part of the joint meeting with the Planning Commission to discuss the extension of the downtown onto the Mill Site.
-Council approves of a "Park Once" district concept for parking.
-Regarding Stormwater Management, swales should be deleted form the policy list due to additional maintenance requirements.
-"Encourage" should be used instead of "shall" in policy language.
-21 June 11, 2018 City Council - Land Use Regulation & Development Standards Discussion/Direction: After extensive discussions, the Council directed as follows: 1.
-Land Use Plan: Add 10 acres of Heavy Industrial in the southern Mill Site area to the west of existing Heavy Industrial.
-Add 7 acres of Light Industrial to the Northern part of the Mill Site, take from Urban Reserve.
-Rearrange Residential in the northern area as appropriate and bring Land Use Map back to a joint meeting of the City Council (CC) and Planning Commission (PC).
-2. LU-3, consensus was to strike this policy re Mill Site development intensity.
+Existing Central Business District.The Planning Commission also made a variety of recommendations r allowing and prohibiting a variety of specific uses in specific zoning diMay 29, 2018City Council - Circulation, Street Scape and Stormwater After much discussion, the Council directed staff as follows: 1.
+Use Alternative 1, the Road Diet, with a slight modification by extending Laurel to the west and connecting the end of Redword Laurel Street with a regular road rather than an alley.
+2. The Council would prefer to reuse existing streets rather than 0 After much discussion, the Council directed staff as follows: 1.
+Use Alternative 1, the Road Diet, with a slight modification by extending Laurel to the west and connecting the end of Redword Laurel Street with a regular road rather than an alley.
+2. The Council would prefer to reuse existing streets rather than grid street system on the south portion of the site.
+3. Council approves the street and bicycle policies as presented.
+4. Regarding Pedestrian Circulation policies, a dialogue about perenhancements on Redwood Avenue extension will occur as provide the downtown onto the Planning Commission to discuss the extra of the downtown onto the Mill Site.
+5. Council approves of a "Park Once" district concept for parking 6.
+Regarding Stormwater Management, swales should be deleted the policy list due to additional maintenance requirements.
+7. "Encourage" should be used instead of "shall" in policy langua force a edestrian art of the ension d form June 11, 2018 City Council - Land Use Regulation & Development Standards Discussion/Direction: After extensive discussions, the Council directions: 1.
+Land Use Plan: Add 10 acres of Heavy Industrial in the sout Site area to the west of existing Heavy Industrial.
+Add 7 acres Industrial to the Northern part of the Mill Site, take from Reserve.
+Rearrange Residential in the northern area as ap and bring Land Use Map back to a joint meeting of the City (CC) and Planning Commission (PC).
+2. LU-3, consensus was to strike this policy re Mill Site deve intensity.
 3. LU-4, bring back to round table of CC and PC.
 4. LU-5, retain policy.
 5. LU-6, 7, 8, reserve discussion for joint workshop of PC & CC.
 6. LU-9, CC concurs with PC, leave in.
 7. LU-10, 11, 12, 13, retain.
 8. Zoning districts: CC does not want camping on the mill site.
-9. Check with Fire Department regarding 45-foot height limit to see if there are problems fighting fire in a building that high.
+9. Check with Fire Department regarding 45-foot height limit there are problems fighting fire in a building that high.
 10. Allow Sports & Entertainment in Light Industrial zoning.
-11. Add "Dance Club" (or "Night Club") to Recreation, Education & Public Assembly, allowed with a Use Permit (UP) in Light Industrial (IL) and Heavy Industrial (IH) zones.
+11. Add "Dance Club" (or "Night Club") to Recreation, Education Assembly, allowed with a Use Permit (UP) in Light Industrial Heavy Industrial (IH) zones.
 12. Allow cannabis uses in IL and IH with UP.
-13. Regarding open space allowable land uses, bring to round table with CC and PC, if necessary.
-22
+13. Regarding open space allowable land uses, bring to round the CC and PC, if necessary. hern Mill s of Light n Urban propriate r Council elopment to see if & Public (IL) and 22]